StephenKrewson/hathi-images/final-report.md

 | **Total ROIs (JPEG)**           | 2,584,888 (553+ GB) |
 | **Total ROI vectors (ndarray)** | 2,584,888 (15+ GB)  |

-The following table describes the project files hosted on Zenodo: https://zenodo.org/record/3940528.
+The following table describes the project files hosted on Zenodo.
 At this time, image assets are not publicly available.

 | File                                             | Description                                                  |
 | ------------------------------------------------ | ------------------------------------------------------------ |